ros-controls/gazebo_ros2_control/doc/index.rst

 .. note::

-  If the position or velocity command interface is used instead, the motion of the pendulum is not calculated correctly and does not move at all, see the following example.
-This also holds true if a mimicked joint with position or velocity interface is used.
+  If the position command interface is used instead, the motion of the pendulum is not calculated correctly and does not move at all, see the following example.
+This also holds true if a mimicked joint with position interface is used.

 .. code-block:: shell